Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects: Introduction

 The remainder of the paper is organized as follows.
 In Section \ref{sec:setting}, we introduce the problem setting, notation, and assumptions required for identification of the TATE.
-In Section \ref{sec:method}, we declare the proposed FACE framework for estimating the TATE.
-We introduce the in-site estimators based on the target population and source population separately in Sections \ref{ssec:method-target} and \ref{ssec:method-source} and present the adaptive and distributed integration in Section \ref{ssec:method-aggre}.
-In Section \ref{sec:theory}, we provide the theoretical guarantees of the method, including double robustness and asymptotic normality.
-In Section \ref{sec:sim}, we conduct extensive simulations for various numbers of sites, sample sizes, and show robustness to misspecification of different models.
-In Section \ref{sec:data}, we apply FACE to conduct a comparative effectiveness study of COVID-19 vaccines using the EHRs from five federated VA sites.
+In Section \ref{sec:method}, we describe the proposed FACE framework for estimating the TATE.
+We introduce the in-site estimators based on the target population and source populations separately in Sections \ref{ssec:method-target} and \ref{ssec:method-source} and present the adaptive and distributed integration in Section \ref{ssec:method-aggre}.
+In Section \ref{sec:theory}, we provide the theoretical guarantees of FACE, including double robustness, asymptotic normality, and relative efficiency.
+In Section \ref{sec:sim}, we conduct extensive simulations for various data generating mechanisms and show robustness to misspecification of different models.
+In Section \ref{sec:data}, we apply FACE to conduct a comparative effectiveness study of COVID-19 vaccines using the EHRs from five geographic regions of the Department of Veterans Affairs (VA).
 We conclude in Section \ref{sec:discuss} with key takeaways and directions for future research.